scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

-## Work Sheet
+# Work Sheet

 If you haven't read Ch.1.3 of the textbook, stop.
 Please read that first before turning to this handout, which is a summary/supplement to the textbook.
 You will find some **self-assessment** exercises below.
-The answer key is on the website. **You do not submit answers to self-assessment exercises to me.**
+The answer key is [here](Teaching/Examined/CT/Answers). **You do not submit answers to self-assessment exercises to me.**

 ## Introduction